mrkibanov/friends-spa/README.md

 - `bower install`
 - `npm install`

-After dependecies installed, use `npm start` to serve files on port:8080
+After dependecies installed, use `npm start`
+And navigate to localhost:8080